ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 To integrate Presence sdk in your application, you will need the following aar file:

--	PresenceSDK-release-1.1.1.1.aar
+-	PresenceSDK-release-x.x.x.x.aar

 Supported API levels

 -	API level 16 ~ 25

-## Release Notes
+## Release Notes Version 1.2.0

 ### Requirements